Boosted GFlowNets: Improving Exploration via Sequential Learning: Experiments

 \subsection{Synthetic Multimodal Environments}

 In the grid tasks, the environment is a $31 \times 31$ lattice centered at the origin.
 Each episode consists of exactly 30 steps, where at each step the agent can move up, down, left, or right, or remain in place.
 Terminal states correspond to positions on the grid, and the reward function is multimodal, with three distinct landscapes (EIGHT-GAUSSIANS, MOONS, RINGS) chosen to test the limitations of standard GFlowNets~\ref{fig:curves-synth}.
-The main challenge stems from the combinatorial number of trajectories leading to each state, which makes distant modes extremely difficult to reach in practice. \looseness=-1 \textbf{Training protocol.} We organized the experiments into three settings: (i) a single GFlowNet trained for 10,000 epochs (SINGLE), (ii) a baseline trained for 3,000 epochs followed by a first booster trained for an additional 7,000 epochs (BGFN-2), and (iii) the same baseline and first booster up to 6,000 epochs, after which a second booster is introduced and trained for 4,000 epochs (BGFN-3).
-To control for stochasticity, all models were trained with identical random seeds across conditions. \looseness=-1
+The main challenge stems from the combinatorial number of trajectories leading to each state, which makes distant modes extremely difficult to reach in practice.

+\paragraph{Training protocol.} We organized the experiments into three settings: (i) a single GFlowNet trained for 10,000 epochs (SINGLE), (ii) a baseline trained for 3,000 epochs followed by a first booster trained for an additional 7,000 epochs (BGFN-2), and (iii) the same baseline and first booster up to 6,000 epochs, after which a second booster is introduced and trained for 4,000 epochs (BGFN-3).
+To control for stochasticity, all models were trained with identical random seeds across conditions.